top of page

 Research Interests

-I focus on the geodynamical processes of temporal and spatial evolution in subduction zones such as time-evolvng subducting slab, slab buckling, and plume-slab interaction.
-Because these geodynamical processes are expressed as surfacial deformation and structures on the Earth, I am also intested in tectonics.
-I summarize my research topics described below.
+I focus on the geodynamical processes of the temporal and spatial evolution of subduction zones and intraplate regions.
+My research explores complex dynamics such as the time-evolving behavior of subducting slabs, slab buckling, and the interaction between plumes and slabs.
+Since these deep-seated processes are manifested as the deformation and structures of the surface of the Earth, I am also deeply interested in tectonics, particularly earthquakes and volcanism.

 reseach_figure.jpg